mendix/docs/content/en/docs/appstore/modules/data-importer-extension.md

 ### 1.1 Typical Use Cases

-The Data Importer extension allows you to import data from Excel & CSV files directly into your app.
-You can create a Data Importer document to define which columns to import from an Excel or CSV file and an NPE to hold the imported data, along with source-to-target mapping.
-Then, you can use the Data Import document to import data from input files.
+The Data Importer extension allows you to import data from Excel and CSV files directly into your app.
+You can create a Data Importer document to define which columns to import and an NPE to hold the imported data, along with source-to-target mapping.

 ### 1.2 Features {#features}